- Academic Affairs

 The University of Maryland, Baltimore (UMB) is committed to the principles of free inquiry.
 It is also committed to human service.
 These commitments imply respect for all people, irrespective of any personal characteristics, and evaluation and advancement of individuals on the basis of their abilities and accomplishments with regard to all University matters.

-UMB affirms its commitment to a policy of eliminating unlawful discrimination on the basis of race, color, creed, sex, sexual orientation, gender identity or expression, marital status, age, ancestry or national origin, physical or mental handicap, or exercise of rights secured by the First Amendment of the United States Constitution.
+UMB affirms its commitment to a policy of eliminating unlawful discrimination on the basis of race, color, religion, age, ancestry or national origin, sex, sexual orientation, gender identity or expression, physical or mental disability, marital status and protected veteran's status or exercise of rights secured by the First Amendment of the United States Constitution.
 UMB also is committed to eliminating unlawful sexual harassment, which is recognized as sex discrimination.
 UMB will not condone racism, bigotry or hatred in any form directed to any individual or group of individuals under any circumstances.

 UMB establishes this Human Relations Code consistent with the policies of the Board of Regents of the University of Maryland System.
 The specific purpose of this Code is to prevent or eliminate discrimination which is unlawful.
 This goal is to be accomplished through educational programs and through existing grievance procedures.